luoyiqi/Notedown/README.md

 Challenges
 ==========

-The biggest challenge of designing and developing `NotesUp` was the lack of experience using the Android platform.
+The biggest challenge of designing and developing `Notedown` was the lack of experience using the Android platform.
 Having never owned nor extensively used a phone or tablet running Android meant that I didn't know the capabilities and abilities of Android apps.
 Inspiration from similar pieces of software is usually a key step in my planning and designing, but a lack of access to the platform meant that this was not possible.
 However, despite this, throughout the development phase of the app the design was able to be adapted to include newly discovered features and abilities.